zakarulcodes/HDT_LobbyMMR/README.md

 ## Credit

-The MMR data and the method for reading player names come from **IBM5100's** [HDT_BGrank](https://github.com/IBM5100o/HDT_BGrank).
+The MMR data fallback and the method for reading player names come from the original plugin by **IBM5100's** [HDT_BGrank](https://github.com/IBM5100o/HDT_BGrank).